WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Cysts: The most severe acne form, akin to nodules but filled with pus, capable of causing scarring.

 • Inflammation: The body's natural response to injury or infection, involving immune system activation and chemical release.
-Inflammation can worsen acne by increasing follicle wall pressure.
+Inflammation can worsen acne by increasing pressure on the follicle wall.

 • Bacteria: P. acnes, the primary bacterium in acne, triggers inflammation and infection.
-Other bacteria like Staphylococcus aureus (S. aureus) may complicate acne, particularly in damaged skin.
+Other bacteria, such as Staphylococcus aureus (S. aureus), may complicate acne, particularly on damaged skin.

 • Hormones: Chemical messengers affecting sebum production, gland activity, and follicle sensitivity.
 Hormonal changes can elevate acne risk, influenced by factors such as puberty, menstruation, pregnancy, and medication.